 Make-up policy: You can make up incorrectly solved problems from part I of the exams during the office hours of your instructor.
+Make-ups for Midterm 1 should be completed prior to Midterm 2, and all make-ups for Midterm 2 should be completed prior to the Final Exam.
 No make-ups are allowed for homework, quizzes and part II of the exams.
 No make-ups are allowed if you miss an exam without serious and documented reason.
 (A doctor note stating that you have visited the doctor's office for whatever reason will not be accepted as an excuse for not taking an exam.)